-Before accepting any new finance lease borrowers, the Group assesses the credit quality of each potential finance lease borrower and defined limits for each finance lease borrower.
-The Group also demands certain finance lease borrowers to place security deposits with the Group at the time the finance lease arrangement is entered into.
-In addition, the Group has reviewed the repayment history of finance lease payments from each finance lease borrower with reference to the repayment schedule from the date of finance lease was initially granted up to the reporting date to determine the recoverability of a finance lease receivable.
+Before accepting any new finance lease borrowers, the Group would assess the credit quality of each potential finance lease borrower and define limits for each finance lease borrower.
+The Group also demands certain finance lease borrowers to place security deposits and/or pledge assets with the Group at the time the finance lease arrangement is entered into.
+In addition, the Group would also review the repayment history of finance lease payments from each finance lease borrower with reference to the repayment schedule from the date of finance lease was initially granted up to the reporting date to determine the recoverability of a finance lease receivable.
+Furthermore, the Group would assess and review the fair value of the pledged assets continuously to ensure the value of the relevant collateral could well cover the finance lease amount granted to the customers and any outstanding finance lease receivables.